dylan-lang/dylan-tool/README.md

 whatever git operations are necessary.

 Each key under "active" specifies a package that will be under active development.
-These should match the name of an existing repository on github.
-They are cloned into the workspace directory if a directory by the same name doesn't already exist.

-Each active package must have a "url" attribute with the git repository URL to use for initial checkout.
-It may also have a "branch" attribute to specify the git branch to select.
-The default is "master".
+If you're working on existing packages then these should match the name of an existing package in the Catalog, and if a subdirectory by this name doesn't exist in the workspace file's directory, dylan-tool will do the initial checkout for you.
+If you're creating a new package then you'll need to create the directory yourself, create a pkg.json file inside it, and then run `dylan-tool update` and it will fetch the package's dependencies for you.

 ## The Registry